Biggar leads Wales to win over Scotland

 It proved a captivating contest in Cardiff as Wales bounced back from the disappointment of an opening Six Nations weekend defeat against Ireland.

-It was a vastly improved performance from Wayne Pivac's side as they regained the physicality missing in the Dublin defeat, typified by hooker Ryan Elias being named man-of-the-match.
+It was a vastly improved performance from Wayne Pivac's side as they found the physicality missing in the Dublin defeat, typified by hooker Ryan Elias being named man of the match.

-Scotland had celebrated a Calcutta Cup victory against England, but their 20-year record of not winning in Cardiff continues.
+In contrast Scotland celebrated a Calcutta Cup victory against England last weekend, but their 20-year record of not winning in Cardiff goes on.

-Gregor Townsend's side had won away at Twickenham and Stade de France last season, but those stadiums were empty, unlike the raucous reception they received at the home of Welsh rugby.
+Gregor Townsend's side won away at Twickenham and Stade de France last season, but those stadiums were empty, unlike the raucous reception they received at the home of Welsh rugby.

-Stuart Hogg's side had won in Llanelli in October 2020 in front of a empty stadium after the match had been postponed in March that year because of Covid-19.
+Stuart Hogg's men also enjoyed success in Llanelli in October 2020 but that was also in front of an empty stadium after the match had been postponed in March that year because of Covid-19.

-That major victory on the road in front of capacity crowds remains elusive.
+That major victory on the road in front of a capacity crowd remains elusive.

-Fresh faces
+Fresh faces make difference

-Wales coach Pivac got his tactics and changes right as he gave a debut to Ospreys flanker Jac Morgan, while Ross Moriarty was also recalled in the back row alongside Taine Basham.
+Wales coach Pivac got his tactics and changes right as he gave a debut to Ospreys flanker Jac Morgan while Ross Moriarty was also recalled in the back row alongside Taine Basham.

 Centre Owen Watkin replaced the injured Josh Adams, while wing Alex Cuthbert made a first Six Nations appearance in five years in place of Johnny McNicholl on the wing.

-Scotland made five changes with injured flanker Jamie Ritchie ruled out for the tournament and replaced by Exeter forward Sam Skinner.
+Scotland made five changes, with injured flanker Jamie Ritchie ruled out for the tournament and replaced by Exeter forward Sam Skinner.

 The front row swapped completely, with Pierre Schoeman, Stuart McInally and WP Nel starting, while centre Sione Tuipulotu was also selected.